mziyadam/znews/README.md

-# Flutter news app with categories selector
+# Flutter News App with Categories Selector

 A new Flutter application.